Toni Blackwell, associate dean of students

 Disability Services Advising Staff

-Bob has almost 30 years of experience in education as a high school English teacher, special education teacher/counselor in secondary alternative schools, and college instructor in the graduate school at Lesley College, Bunker Hill Community College, and the Professional Music Department at Berklee.
+Bob has approximately 30 years of experience in education as a high school English teacher, special education teacher/counselor in secondary alternative schools, and as a college instructor at the graduate school at Lesley College, Bunker Hill Community College, and in the Professional Music Department at Berklee.
 He continues to actively study guitar and piano.

 Gabe left the center in April of 2005 to complete his M.Ed. in mental health and school adjustment counseling at Cambridge College.
-During this time he interned in a small alternative public high school in North Quincy, a day home for developmentally delayed adults, and a partial hospital for children and adolescents in Allston.
+During this time, he interned in a small alternative public high school in North Quincy, a day home for developmentally delayed adults, and a partial hospital for children and adolescents in Allston, Massachusetts.
 Gabe is delighted to be working with Berklee's students as a special services advisor.

-Cara serves as the international student advisor for international students with last names A-K; she is also responsible for developing and presenting programs, workshops, and informational seminars for the international student population at Berklee.
+Cara serves as student advisor for international students with last names A-J; she is also responsible for developing and presenting programs, workshops, and informational seminars for the international student population at Berklee.
 Cara worked in the Office of Admissions at Berklee for one and a half years before accepting her current position in the Counseling and Advising Center.

 Cara graduated from Berklee in 2006 with a B.M. in violin performance.
 Originally from Pennsylvania, she started out studying geology in college.
 However, a growing interest in Irish traditional music led her to leave her geology studies behind and move to Ireland, where she lived for two years prior to beginning her studies at Berklee.
 Before settling into a career in international education, she held a variety of jobs including filleting fish, working as a pharmacy technician, teaching music, and touring as a fiddle player with various productions.
 Cara maintains an active performance schedule and continues to enjoy taking classes at Berklee.

-Prior to joining the Berklee Team, Gosia, a native of Poland, was a practicing attorney in US immigration law.
-She received her Masters in Law in Poland in 2000, and her Masters in political science also in Poland in 2002.
-In 2004 she received her LL.
-M. in American Law at the Boston University School of Law.
-Gosia's interest and desire to work in an international academic setting brought her to Berklee where her personal experiences as an international student in the US, and her legal experience are all welcome assets.
+Prior to joining the Berklee Team, Gosia, a native of Poland, was a practicing U.S. immigration law attorney.
+She received her master's in law in Poland in 2000, and her master's in political science, also in Poland, in 2002.
+In 2004, she received her LL.
+M. in American law at the Boston University School of Law.
+Gosia's interest and desire to work in an international academic setting brought her to Berklee, where her personal experiences as an international student in the U.S. and her legal experience are welcome assets.

-Gosia, as an international student advisor at Berklee, focuses on the Optional Practical Training issues.
-She provides students with information pertinent to student employment before and after graduation, presents OPT workshops and overseas students during the OPT period.
+Gosia serves as an advisor for international students with last names Q-Z and also focuses on optional practical training (OPT) issues.
+She provides students with information pertinent to student employment before and after graduation, presents OPT workshops, and oversees students during the OPT period.

-Andrea received her B.S. in consumer economics with a focus in marketing from the University of Maryland–College Park, and completed a master of science degree in college student development and counseling at Northeastern University.
+Andrea received her B.S. in consumer economics with a focus in marketing from the University of Maryland–College Park and completed a master of science degree in college student development and counseling at Northeastern University.
 Andrea's education and work experience has focused on the needs of international students in various settings on campus, including residence life, cultural adjustment, immigration advising, and international admissions.
-Andrea serves as the primary international student advisor for international students whose last names start with the letters L–Z and coordinates all SEVIS reporting for Berklee.
-She is very happy to be working with the talented international students attending Berklee College of Music.
+Andrea serves as the primary international student advisor for international students whose last names start with the letters K–P and she coordinates all SEVIS reporting for Berklee.
+She is very happy to be working with the talented international students attending Berklee.

 Personal Counseling Staff

 Karen is a licensed psychotherapist with a master's degree in counseling psychology from Lesley University.
-In 1992 she graduated from the University of Maine at Farmington with a bachelor's degree in rehabilitation services.
-After receiving her undergraduate degree, she worked in a variety of settings, including psychiatric and eating disorder hospitals, as well as, community mental health centers.
+In 1992, she graduated from the University of Maine at Farmington with a bachelor's degree in rehabilitation services.
+After receiving her undergraduate degree, she worked in a variety of settings, including psychiatric and eating disorder hospitals as well as community mental health centers.
 Karen is an avid traveller and a strong advocate of cultural diversity.
-She is also a vocal supporter of the rights for persons with psychiatric disabilities.
+She is also a vocal supporter of the rights of persons with psychiatric disabilities.